 Most of the studies were concerning postmenopausal breast cancer, but five reports examined premenopausal cancer, the effect of fiber was more significant: an 18 percent reduced risk for women who consumed the most.

-There are several possible mechanisms why taking more fiber reduces the risk of breast cancer, which includes increased levels of sex hormone-binding globulin, improved insulin sensitivity and blood glucose control, and improved intestinal microbiota.
+There are several possible mechanisms why taking more fiber reduces the risk of breast cancer, which include increased levels of sex hormone-binding globulin, improved insulin sensitivity and blood glucose control, and improved intestinal microbiota.

-A high fiber diet is also associated with increased intake of vitamins, minerals, and phytochemicals that can protect the body and help fight against cancer.
+A high fiber diet is also associated with an increased intake of vitamins, minerals, and phytochemicals that can protect the body and help fight against cancer.

-So, help prevent your body from developing cancers, try to consume all sources of fiber.
+So, to help prevent your body from developing cancers, try to consume all sources of fiber.
 Even if it’s only a modest risk reduction, adding different types of fiber to your diet offers many other health benefits to the body.
-The American Cancer Society’s recommended dietary guideline suggests higher consumption of whole grain, fruits, vegetables, and other high fiber food choices to prevent development of cancer.
+The American Cancer Society’s recommended dietary guideline suggests higher consumption of whole grain, fruits, vegetables, and other high fiber food choices to prevent the development of cancer.